kkszysiu/dante/android/README.txt

     Tools/Android SDK Platform-tools
     Android 2.3.3 (API 10)/SDK Platform

-If you installed it then you can close this window and back to your terminal again.
+If you alreadt installed it, you can close this window and back to your terminal again.

 Now connect your device through USB cable to your PC and let the magic happpen...